Skip to content

 Australia, New Zealand & Cook Islands Specialist

 In 2017 I lived and worked aboard a sailboat in the Indian Ocean.
 Seeing the world by sea is what ignited my passion for travel.
 I’ve since returned to Australia with Audley to visit the country in depth.
-Australia is a fascinating country where you can surf the waves at Bondi, scuba, and snorkel in the Great Barrier Reef, explore its national parks, trek the Outback, and tour its cities.
-Not to mention, there's no shortage of wildlife sightings anywhere you go.
+You can surf the waves at Bondi, scuba in the Great Barrier Reef, explore the national parks, trek the Outback, and tour the cities.
+Not to mention, there's no shortage of wildlife sightings wherever you go.

 Speak to Mikaela